Analysis · February 2026

 📊 Explore the Data

-See all top recipients on our Recipients page.
+See all top recipients on our Recipients page, or read about why payment limits don't work.

 Related Analysis